 This can be fixed the same way with most cars, change the spark plugs.
 But seeing how fast Benz drivers run into this issue on their engine is alarming.

-Every Mercedes-Benz model made after 1995 has imported an electronic transmission system.
-In terms of updating technology, it is a great system and innovation for the Benz, but a common issue is that the electronic transmission system often leads to graphite build-up caused by an oil leak.
+Every Mercedes-Benz model made after 1995 has imported an electronic gearbox system.
+In terms of updating technology, it is a great system and innovation for the Benz, but a common issue is that the electronic gearbox system often leads to graphite build-up caused by an oil leak.